The Japanese umbrella pine is a very hardy tree that can stand proud and beautiful in almost any growing condition.

 Growing these trees from seedlings is easier than you think as long as you purchase high-quality seeds from a reputable distributor.
-Take a look here if you want to order some brilliant seeds online.
 Alternatively, you can purchase seeds at your local garden center or from a specialist store.

 How tall will a Japanese umbrella pine tree get?

 Fully matured Japanese umbrella pine trees vary in size greatly.
 They can grow up to 40 feet tall, or their growth may stop at around 25 feet and anywhere in between.